Wiki - Table column sorting

 - To make any table column sortable, just give the associated table header (TH) tag the class sortable, the script will automatically determine the column datatype, make the entire table header clickable (and not just the text contained within) and create the appropriate up/down arrow within the header when clicked (using the ↑ & ↓ characters).

 - Should a column contain a mix of datatypes (or should you know the column datatype), it is advised that you explicitly set the sort algorithm by adding one of the following classNames to the associated table header (TH) tag: sortable-numeric, sortable-currency, sortable-text , sortable-date, sortable-date-dmy or sortable-keep (which keeps the row in it’s original order).

 - The script can now sort multiple columns.
 Just hold down the Shift key while selecting the columns to sort (either with the keyboard or with the mouse).

-#4 Updated by Alexander Golovko almost 2 years ago
+#4 Updated by Alexander Golovko about 2 years ago

 Not very cool, but usable: